 - Can what I am about to explain be better learned with a piano game?
 Yes!
 Direct instruction works great for short snippets within the context of a piano piece, but when it comes time to introduce or reinforce a new concept, piano games reign superior; long-winded verbal instructions cannot compete with the increased motivation, learning engagement, and relationship building provided by piano games.

 - Do I have time for piano games?
 Of course!
 When you make the mind shift to considering piano games a teaching tool and not merely a game, you’ll soon realize that there is always time for a piano game.
+Plus, students retain information more easily when it’s presented in a game format… meaning you’ll need to revisit and review concepts less often.

 And so you’re ready… you’ve decided that piano teaching games are about to become your new secret weapon; a tool that will breathe new life into your lessons and produce motivated, engaged and progressing piano students.